 10. Decides to incorporate into its programme of work for the fiftieth session, on the basis of the different elements contained in the present resolution, a panel discussion focusing on the adverse impact of climate change on the full and effective enjoyment of human rights by people in vulnerable situations, and best practices and lessons learned in the promotion and protection of the rights of people in vulnerable situations, and also decides that the panel discussion will have international sign interpretation and captioning;

-11. Also decides to incorporate into its annual programme of work, beginning in 2023, sufficient time, at a minimum a panel discussion, to discuss different specific themes on climate change and human rights, and measures and best practices that can be adopted by States and other stakeholders, and to assess the effective integration of climate change and human rights into its work, and further decides that the panel discussion will have international sign interpretation and captioning;
+11. Also decides to incorporate into its annual programme of work, beginning in 2023, sufficient time, at a minimum a panel discussion, to discuss different specific themes on the adverse impacts of climate change on human rights, and further decides that the panel discussion will have international sign interpretation and captioning;

 12. Invites the special procedures of the Human Rights Council, within their respective mandates, and other relevant stakeholders with appropriate expertise, including academic experts, and civil society organizations to contribute actively to the panel discussion;

 13. Requests the Office of the United Nations High Commissioner for Human Rights to submit a summary report on the panel discussion to the Human Rights Council at its fifty-second session, and to make the report available in accessible formats, including in plain language and easy-to-read versions;